Agnès Humbert: Early life

 Agnès Dorothée Humbert, known as Agnès Humbert, was born on 12 October 1894 in Dieppe, France, daughter of French senator Charles Humbert and English writer Mabel Wells Annie Rooke (granddaughter of English newspaper editor Joseph Drew).

 She spent her childhood in Paris, where she studied painting and design.
 She was a pupil of Maurice Denis alongside Georges Hanna Sabbagh, whom she married in January 1916.
-She then continued to paint, using the pseudonym Agnès Sabbert.
-They had two sons: Jean Sabbagh, a submariner and advisor to General Charles de Gaulle, and television director and producer Pierre Sabbagh.
-However, Agnès and Georges divorced in 1934.
+She then continued to paint, using the pseudonym Agnès Sabbert, or Agnès Sabert.
+She also worked as an illustrator; she was the illustrator of the 1928 edition of Albert Samain's Au jardin de l'infante.
+She had two sons with Sabbagh: Jean Sabbagh, a naval officer and advisor to General Charles de Gaulle, and television director and producer Pierre Sabbagh.
+Agnès and Georges divorced in 1934.

 From 1929 Humbert studied the history of art at the Sorbonne and at the Louvre school, and took postgraduate courses in philosophy and ethnography.
 She then worked as an art historian at the Musée national des Arts et Traditions Populaires (then at the Palais de Chaillot in Paris) becoming a close associate of the museum's director Georges-Henri Rivière.
 Her first publication was a book on the painter Louis David, published in 1936.
 She broadcast on art on Radio Paris at the start of 1936.